IsahiRea/algorithm-visualizer/README.md

 4. Click "Stop" to stop the algorithm in progress.

 ## Future Improvements
-- Add more algorithms (e.g., Quick Sort, Merge Sort, etc.).
+- Add more algorithms (e.g. Merge Sort, etc.).
 - Add user input for custom array sizes and values.
 - Add speed control for faster or slower visualization.